Fix and Prevent Back Pain

 Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

-Use this article to get better now, and get the books to fill in the rest.
+To make this an easy summary much is shortened.
+Use this article to get better now, and get the books for the rest.

 Mystery Back Pain #1 Leaning Back When Carrying Things in Front

-A common bad habit is to lean the upper body backward, and.or tilt your pelvis forward when carrying something in front of you, like a package, a chair, or a baby.
+A common habit is to lean the upper body backward, and.or tilt your pelvis forward when carrying something in front of you, like a package, a chair, or a baby.
 Both are slouching posture, not a structural condition.
 Both increase the inward curve of the lumbar spine making swayback.
 Leaning backward does make lifting and carrying easier, because it shifts the load to your lower spine joints instead of using core muscles (you don't have to do work).
 You lose free exercise, and compress your lower back soft tissue and the low back joints called facets.
 This is a major cause of "mystery" lower back pain - that commonly occurs when standing and carrying.

 Both drawings below show swayback.
 Drawing on the left shows primarily leaning the upper body backward.
 Right shows both tilting the pelvis forward front and also leaning the upper body backward, folding the lower spine - painfully.